The Perfect Pitch

 Prioritise

 Secondly, prioritise.
-On the day, you can’t regurgitate the entire document so what really matters – to them, not to you?
+On the day, you can’t regurgitate the entire document, so what matters – to them, not to you?
 What will make your proposition stand out for them?

 • Is it the what, the why and the where?